 7 Cheap Ways to Keep Cool in the Summer Heat

-Summer is officially here and the temperatures are rising fast – it was 93 here today!
+Summer is officially here and the temperatures are rising fast – it felt like 103 here today!

 As nice as it would be to keep the air conditioner set at a nice frosty low, it’s sure to make your electric bill (and your heart rate) rise.
 But there are inexpensive tricks to stay comfortable, no matter how hot it gets outside!